adityabharadwaj198/adityabharadwaj198.github.io/_posts/2025-07-25-meteor-score.md

 …it’s a great tool.

 ## Final Thoughts
 Adding METEOR to Promptfoo was fun, both as a coding problem (chunking, synonyms, scoring!) and as a UX enhancement for LLM evaluators.
 I usually don't code in Typescript so it was a great exercise in that sense!
+Here's my PR if interested to check it out: https://github.com/promptfoo/promptfoo/pull/3776/files

 If you want to go beyond BLEU and get a more nuanced picture of output quality, give it a spin.
 Your tests will thank you.
 And your models might pass more often.